Declutter ~ Declutter ~ Declutter!

-The mantra of real estate value has always been "Location ~ Location ~ Location”.
-While this is still true Declutter ~ Declutter ~ Declutter may now be running a close second.
+The mantra of real estate value has always been "Location ~ Location ~ Location."
+While this is still true, Declutter ~ Declutter ~ Declutter may not be far behind.

-Clean, cloistered lines are in.
-While your Keurig® coffee maker is awfully cool it does not outdo the granite counter top I am going to sell underneath it.
-Simply having too much stuff lying around, no matter how decorative, can be a distraction to a prospective buyer.
-Limiting these items is helpful to their vision of your home.
+Kitchen countertops are often very cluttered due to every-day living.
+While your Keurig® coffee maker is cool, it does not outshine the granite countertop underneath.
+Having too much stuff lying around, no matter how decorative, can distract a prospective buyer.
+Limiting these items without removing the perception of functionality is helpful to their vision of the home.

 A prospective buyer views the great home photos on the internet and calls for a visit.
-The home looks as good as the photos and they are very interested.
+The home looks as good as the photos, and they are very interested.
 Now it is time to look deeper.
-They will likely open the closets and kitchen cabinets.
-If they are pleased with the space and condition of these areas they move on.
-The garage, attic & basement are clean and decluttered (except for the orderly area of items in the rear of the basement).
-The buyer is pleased and you are a big step closer to the goal of selling your Berks County home.
+They open the closets and kitchen cabinets.
+If they are pleased with the space and condition of these areas, they move on.
+The garage, attic & basement are clean and decluttered (except for the SAFE ZONE in the basement's rear).
+The buyer is impressed, and you are a step closer to the goal of selling your home for a great value.

 Today's buyers tend to look at homes a bit differently than in the past.
-There are plenty of HGTV type shows to choose from.
-It is as if they expected you to take care of their home all the years you resided there until they find it and buy it.
-With the right guidance from the right Realtor® the buyer will pay you fairly and handsomely for taking care of their future home.
+They get plenty of insight and ideas from the internet and shows like HGTV.
+It's as if they expected you to take care of their home all the years you resided there until they are ready to move in.
+With the right guidance from the right Realtor®, that buyer will pay you fairly and handsomely for taking care of their future home.

 Knowledge is Power!